Lists of tourist attractions in Amritsar: Golden Temple

-It is the preeminent spiritual site of Sikhism, the Golden temple or Harmandir Sahib is the one of the most sacred pilgrimage sites in North India.
+It is the preeminent spiritual site of Sikhism, the Golden temple or Harmandir Sahib is one of the most sacred pilgrimage sites in North India.
 The Gurdwara (Sikh temple) is a two storied construction built on 67 ft square platform covered with marble stone.
 Every day more than 20,000 people, (during special occasions 100,000 people) have free food in the ‘Guru-ka-langer’, irrespective of caste, creed, colour or gender.

 Jama Masjid Khairuddin

 This architectural beauty situated in the Hall Bazar, was built by Mohd.
 Khairuddin in 1876.
 Tootie-e-Hind, Shah Attaullah Bukhari gave a call against the British rule at this holy place.

 Bhagwan Valmiki Tirath Asthan

 Located on Amritsar-Lopoke road, 11 km to the west of Amritsar city, Bhagwan Valmiki Tirath Sthal dates back to the Ramayana period to Rishi Valmiki’s heritage.
 There is a hut that marks the place where Sita gave birth to Luv and Kush.
 Since time immemorial, in November, on the full moon night, a four-day fair is held here.